 The Different Kinds of Teas

 Everywhere I turn lately it seems someone is talking about how great tea is for you, and they're right.
-What becomes confusing for a lot of people is when they start talking about green tea vs. black tea vs. white etc. Today, let's just focus on some definitions and we'll jump into the, "which tea is better for you" debate in a future post.
+The different kinds of teas become confusing for a lot of people.
+Especially when they start talking about green tea vs. black tea vs. white etc. Today, let's just focus on some definitions and we'll jump into the, "which tea is better for you" debate in a future post.

 White Tea: White tea is made from only the new shoots or leaf buds of the tea plant.
 Because the leaves are new, they have not yet had time to absorb as much flavor from the surrounding soil and the actual cells of the leaf are less dense.
 White tea will have a very pale yellow color and the flavor will be subtle usually a sort of nutty after-taste and not much more.
 This delicacy of aroma and flavor is what makes it a favorite of many connoisseurs.